Explicit Solution to the Constant Radial Acceleration Problem: The radial Kepler's equation

 and $\tilde e_k = \wp(\omega_k)$ (see \cite{abramowitz_handbook_1964} \S18.3.1) to conclude:

 which now holds the correct value $t(0) = 0$.
-For the sake of the reader's convenience we report the definitions of $\omega_k$ (from \cite{abramowitz_handbook_1964} Figure 18.1) as a function of the complex half-periods $\omega$ and $\omega'$ of the elliptic function $\wp$:
+For the sake of the reader's convenience, the definitions of $\omega_k$ (from \cite{abramowitz_handbook_1964} Figure 18.1) as a function of the complex half-periods $\omega$ and $\omega'$ of the elliptic function $\wp$ are reported: